MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/view-only-meeting-experience.md

 ## Teams view-only experience controls

-You enable the view-only experience using the [`Set-CsTeamsMeetingPolicy`](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet from the [SkypeForBusiness PowerShell module](/powershell/module/skype/) or at least version 2.0.0 of the [MicrosoftTeams module](https://www.powershellgallery.com/packages/MicrosoftTeams).
+You enable the view-only experience using the [`Set-CsTeamsMeetingPolicy`](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet from the [SkypeForBusiness PowerShell module](/powershell/module/skype/) or at least version 2.0.0 of the [Microsoft Teams module](https://www.powershellgallery.com/packages/MicrosoftTeams).

 To use the recommended `MicrosoftTeams` module: